Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 which gives slightly lower bulk density values.
 Another useful source for PTFs for organic soils is work by @hossain2015bulk.
 For illustrative purposes, we have here used only one PTF for all soil layers.

 We can again fit mass-preserving splines and determine OCS for standard depth intervals by using the functions applied to the profile 1.
-This finally gives the following estimates (Fig.\@ref(fig:scheme-soc-prof2)):
+This finally gives the following estimates (Fig. \@ref(fig:scheme-soc-prof2)):

 *  0–30 cm: 24.8 kg / m-square